Book 2 of The Abundance Series

-The first boy she ever kissed just walked back into her life—and crashed into her plans.
+The first boy she ever kissed just walked back into her life—wreaking havoc with her plans.

 Read An Excerpt: Chapter One